 Body condition has long been recognized as an important factor when addressing variations in male reproductive tactics (Brockmann 2001; Koprowski 1993) but the costs associated with tactic differences are not always overt.
 In horseshoe crabs (Limulus polyphemus), males able to attach to females during breeding tend to be younger males in better body condition because of the significant nutritional stress that accompanies fasting whilst attached (Smith et al. 2013).
 Dispersed male X. inauris spend a greater proportion of their time moving and have higher resting metabolic rates, both an increased energetic and physiological cost that may require males to be in better body condition (Scantlebury et al. 2008).
 Condition also has been linked to variations in sperm quantity and/or quality with the assumption that better body condition leads to producing more sperm (Pitnick et al. 2009).
 Although no differences in size of testes have been detected between tactics (Scantlebury et al. 2008), male X. inauris show high amounts of sperm competition (Manjerovic et al. 2008) which is common in species that multiply mate.
 Given the fact that the most estruses fail to produce any offspring and those that do average a single offspring, the likelihood of multiple paternity is low.
 In the few instances where 2 offspring were produced, we found almost every litter had 2 sires.
 Although this level of multiple paternity appears to be one of the highest recorded value among Sciurids, this species is also the only Sciurid where the average litter size is one (Raveh et al. 2010).
 In systems where litter sizes are higher, multiple paternity decreases the competitive field.
 However, since most female X. inauris fail to raise offspring and only a small percentage are litters of 2, males of this species still need to be competitive.
 Therefore, as litter size and likelihood of multiple paternity decreases, it would appear to be most beneficial for a single male to attempt to monopolize as many females as possible and be intolerant to the presence of competitor males (Olson and Blumstein 2009).

-The propensity for female X. inauris to mate with multiple males, sometimes repeatedly with the same male (Waterman 1998), suggests variation may occur in individual ejaculate allocation (Pizzari et al. 2003; Ferkin 2004).
+The propensity for female X. inauris to mate with multiple males, sometimes repeatedly with the same male (Waterman 1998), suggests variation may occur in individual ejaculate allocation (Pizzari et al. 2003; delBarco-Trillo and Ferkin 2004).
 It is not uncommon for males with alternative reproductive tactics to invest differently in testis development and sperm production but this relationship, like all others, is compounded by additional factors such as social status (Cornwallis and Birkhead 2006; Rudolfsen et al. 2006) or reproductive suppression (Schradin et al. 2012a).